• Skip to primary navigation

 Loy or Loi means to ‘float’, ‘Krathong’ is the ornately decorated raft which floated on the water.

-Khom Fai (see photo below) are also floated in to the night sky, Khom Fai are a paper lantern with a fuel cell at their base.
-The release of Khom Fai, serves the same purpose as releasing a krathong, a sky filled with numerous Khom Fai lanterns is quite a spectacle in itself.
+Khom Fai, also called Khom Loi, (see photo below) are also floated in to the night sky.
+They are a paper lantern with a fuel cell at their base.
+The release of Khom Fai (Khom Loi), serves the same purpose as releasing a krathong, a sky filled with numerous Khom Fai lanterns like what happens at the Yi Peng festival in Chiang Mai is quite a spectacle in itself.

 Loy Krathong is just about always accompanied by a beauty pageant, I don’t know of any reason for this except Thais love beauty contests.
 Nonetheless these beauty contests are quite unique, besides the women being stunningly beautiful, they are always wearing traditional Thai dress.
-The beauty contests alone are an insight in to Thai culture, offering traditional Thai dance, traditional dress and not least, traditional Thai Beauties.
+The beauty contests alone are an insight in to Thai culture, offering traditional Thai costume accompanied by traditional dance performances.

 Things to watch out for at Loy Krathong.